Securities and Futures Commission

-The Securities and Futures Commission (SFC) of Hong Kong is the independent statutory body charged with regulating the securities and futures markets in Hong Kong.
+The Securities and Futures Commission (SFC) is the independent statutory body of Hong Kong charged with regulating securities and futures markets.
 The SFC is responsible for fostering an orderly securities and futures markets, to protect investors and to help promote Hong Kong as an international financial centre and a key financial market in Asia.
-Even though it is considered to be a branch of the government, it is run independently under the authorisation of the laws relating to Securities and Futures.
+Even though it is considered to be a branch of the government, it is run independently under the authorisation of Hong Kong laws relating to securities and futures.